nopg/pan-deduper/readme.md

 Death to 'shared'!!
 Use your own 'parent' device group instead.

 - If for some reason you want objects created in two 'parents', just put as many 'new parents' as you need in the list at settings.py
 - Minimum duplicates can be set to 1, we match on DUPLICATES, not objects.
 - Will only look at and/or delete from 'shared' if we've already determined (on this run) the duplicates and just moved them to the new parent device group.
 If you've previously cleaned everything up and NOW want to remove from shared, you missed your chance!
 (This will be added soon though.)
+- If tags exist on these objects, the tags will also be moved up to the parent device group.
+The first device group with the tag will be cloned/moved, any other device groups with the same tag name will take on the 'color' of this new tag.
+- As usual when making major changes, get a Panorama named snapshot BEFORE pushing any changes.
+Sometimes it can also be helpful to use this snapshot to check out the value of objects as they existed before the changes were pushed, if errors occurred however you don't want to completely revert.

 #### Some notes on device group hierarchy